TritonDataCenter/triton/docs/operator-guide/troubleshooting.md

   The sample output above shows the correct "sapi0" instance registered and "sapi0tmp" not present anymore.

-Once the offending record is removed the SDC upgrade process can resume.
+Once the offending record is removed the SDC upgrade process can be re-run.